 04 of 09

 Have the children sit on the ground in a circle.
 Give them a coconut to pass around as Hawaiian music plays.
 When the music stops, the child caught holding the coconut is out of the game.
 Play continues until only one player is left.
-Because this game is most often played with small children, you can give each player a trinket prize when he or she is counted out of the game.Continue to 5 of 10 below.
+Because this game is most often played with small children, you can give each player a trinket prize when they're counted out of the game.Continue to 5 of 9 below.

 05 of 09